MethodicalAcceleratorDesign/MAD-NG/docs/source/mathfunc.rst

 .. function:: xrandnew ()

-   Return a new MAD-X PRNG initialized with seed 123456789.
-Hence, all new MAD-X PRNG will generate the same sequence until they are initialized with a seed.
+   Return a new MAD-X PRNG initialized with default seed 123456789.
+Hence, all new MAD-X PRNG will generate the same sequence until they are initialized with a user-defined seed.

 .. function:: randset (rng_)

    Set the current global PRNG to :code:`rng` (if provided) and return the previous global PRNG.

-.. function:: randseed (rng_, seed)
+.. function:: randseed (rng_, seed_)
-              rng:randseed (seed)
+              rng:randseed (seed_)

-   Set the seed of the PRNG :code:`rng`.
+   Set the seed of the PRNG :code:`rng` to :code:`seed_`.
+   Default: :code:`seed_ = os.clock()`.

 .. function:: rand (rng_)
               rng:rand ()